 The Great River Road is one of America’s most scenic road trip routes.
 It runs alongside the Mississippi River and covers ten states.

-Starting from Dallas, you can head northeast to reach the Great River Road.
+Starting from Dallas, a city known for sports, art, and BBQ, you can head northeast to reach the Great River Road.
 The drive will take you through charming towns and lush landscapes.

 Along the way, travelers can visit historic sites, national parks, and local museums.
 Each stop offers a unique glimpse into American culture.